 You don’t have to live with suicidal thoughts.
 If you or someone you love is thinking of suicide, call or book an online appointment today to discuss ketamine infusion therapy treatment with Dr. Kornreich.

 Living with intense, chronic pain results in a poor quality of life.
-For those experiencing constant limb pain from complex regional pain syndrome (CRPS), Dr. Douglas Kornreich administers Ketamine infusions at his Rye Brook, New York, clinic to block pain receptors to lessen nerve sensitivity, enabling your body to heal itself.
+For those experiencing constant limb pain from complex regional pain syndrome (CRPS), Dr. Douglas Kornreich administers Ketamine infusions at his Bedford Hills, New York, clinic to block pain receptors to lessen nerve sensitivity, enabling your body to heal itself.
 There is no cure for CRPS, but there are ways to manage the pain and nerve sensitivity efficiently.
 To schedule an evaluation, contact KetaMed Health & Wellness today for an appointment to start improving the quality of your life.

 What is complex regional pain syndrome?